ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

   Enables/disables the ability for the Adobe SDK to backdate session info hits.

   Session info hits currently consist of crashes and session length and can be enabled or disabled.

-  **Enabling or Disabling Hits**

   * If you set the value to `false`, the hits are **disabled**.